umijs/dumi/docs/lab/index.md

 <API src="../demo/Hello/index.tsx" />

-### Control API table render
+### Control API table rendering

-Like other builtin components, we can also override the `API` builtin component via theme API, just need to create `.dumi/theme/builtins/API.tsx` (local theme), or create a theme package that contains `API.tsx`, and import `useApiData` hook from `dumi/theme`, then we can do that, refer the implementation of default [API component](https://github.com/umijs/dumi/blob/master/packages/theme-default/src/builtins/API.tsx).
+Like other builtin components, we can also override the `API` builtin component via theme API, just need to create a `.dumi/theme/builtins/API.tsx` (local theme), or create a theme package that contains the `API.tsx`, and import `useApiData` hook from `dumi/theme`, then we can control rendering as you like.
+Please refer the implementation of default [API component](https://github.com/umijs/dumi/blob/master/packages/theme-default/src/builtins/API.tsx).

 ## Develop mobile library